Associate Professor of Academic Writing

 Selected Conference Presentations and Workshops

-“Schreibwissenschaft Today: The Disciplinary Turn in Germanic Writing Studies,” First joint conference of the German Society for Writing Didactics and Research, the Austrian Society for Academic Writing, and the Swiss Forum for Academic Writing hosted by the Adria-Alpen-University in Klagenfurt, Austria from May 30-June 2, 2019.
+“Schreibwissenschaft Today: The Disciplinary Turn in Germanic Writing Studies,” keynote presentation, joint conference of the German Society for Writing Didactics and Research, the Austrian Society for Academic Writing, and the Swiss Forum for Academic Writing, Klagenfurt, May 2019.

 “What Can Citation Practices Tell Us About the Teaching and Study of Academic Writing Now?
 A Symposium on Comparative Research in the Field.”
 Conference of the European Association for the Teaching of Academic Writing (EATAW), London, June 2017.